-- In version 3.x, block devices with the same MBR ID cannot be backed up.
-Both individual paths and aggregated device are considered different block devices and are skipped from processing.
+Veeam Agent for Linux detects only the DM-Multipath-based devices as aggregated.
+Additionally, block devices with the same MBR/GPT ID cannot be backed up.
+Because of this, both individual paths and aggregated devices are considered different block devices and are skipped from processing.

 [root@localhost ~]# powermt display dev=all Pseudo name=emcpowerea Symmetrix ID=000343607604 Logical device ID=07BA Device WWN=60000980000262604497023030364553 state=alive; policy=SymmOpt; queued-IOs=0 ============================================================================== --------------- Host --------------- - Stor - -- I/O Path -- -- Stats --- ### HW Path I/O Paths Interf.
 Mode State Q-IOs Errors ============================================================================== 6 lpfc sdef FA 10f:00 active alive 0 0 5 lpfc sdcm FA 6f:00 active alive 0 0 4 lpfc sdau FA 7f:00 active alive 0 0 3 lpfc sdb FA 11f:00 active alive 0 0

 root@localhost:~# mount | grep emcpowerea /dev/emcpowereap1 on /data type ext4 (rw,relatime,errors=remount-ro,stripe=256,data=ordered)